 - Spoon the tofu mixture into individual lettuce leaves.
 Top with remaining green onions, grated carrots, and additional red pepper flakes as desired.
 Enjoy immediately.

-- The tofu filling can be refrigerated for 3 to 5 days.
-Reheat gently in the microwave with a bit of water or stock to prevent it from drying out or in a skillet over medium heat.
-Try the leftovers mixed with rice or scrambled with eggs!
+- TO REHEAT: Reheat gently in the microwave with a bit of water or stock to prevent it from drying out or in a skillet over medium heat.
+Try the leftovers mixed with rice or scrambled with eggs

 Join today and start saving your favorite recipes